kai3pi/PiCalculator/README.md

 ## Installation

+The folder will be saved in the environment where the clone was executed.
+example:
+`/Users/your_user_name/PiCalculator`

+If you want to change the save location of the folder, use the cd command to move to the directory and then execute.

 To get started with this project, you'll need to clone the repository to your local machine.
 You can do this by running the following command in your terminal:

 ``` copy